htcondor/htcondor/docs/grid-computing/grid-universe.rst

 The blahp has its own configuration file, located at /etc/blah.config (``$(RELEASE_DIR)``/etc/blah.config for a tarball release).

-The batch GAHP supports translating certain job classad attributes into the corresponding batch system submission parameters.
+The batch GAHP supports translating certain job ClassAd attributes into the corresponding batch system submission parameters.
 However, note that not all parameters are supported.

-The following table summarizes how job classad attributes will be translated into the corresponding Slurm job parameters.
+The following table summarizes how job ClassAd attributes will be translated into the corresponding Slurm job parameters.

 +-------------------+---------------------+
 | Job ClassAd       | Slurm               |